notiz-dev/notiz/content/blog/deploy-nestjs-with-prisma-to-heroku.md

 ![First app build on Heroku](assets/img/blog/deploy-nestjs-with-prisma-to-heroku/first-build.png)

 Heroku prints **Build succeeded!** and our application link at the end like [https://nestjs-prisma-heroku.herokuapp.com/](https://nestjs-prisma-heroku.herokuapp.com/).
-Our Nest app should now be successfully deployed on Heroku!? 🤔

 Let's visit our app by either clicking on the link or on **Open app** in the toolbar.

-I am seeing **Hello World!**, the Nest app is successfully deployed to Heroku 🎉
+I am seeing **Hello World!**.
+The Nest app has been successfully deployed to Heroku 🎉

 ![Hello World!](assets/img/blog/deploy-nestjs-with-prisma-to-heroku/first-app-launch.png)